Xavose/NeverwinterNights/5 Castle Never/Castle Never.md

   - 1x Remnant Cultist
 - Treasure
   - The Rod of Neverwinter
+  - Note from the Servant of Origin: Word has reached us that the leader of the Helmites and his most trusted companion are within the walls of Castle Never with you.
+Capture them if you can, and bring them to me. ~Servant of Origin
 - Events
+  - If Fenthick and Desther become separated from the group, Desther uses his sources within the cult to have himself and Fenthick abducted.
   - If confronted, the cultists will try to use the Rod of Neverwinter to garner defense from the guardians in area 35 and 38.
   - The cultists plan to use the rod as a bargaining chip with Nurvureem to convince the dragon to send souls to their master.
   - If the cultists do escape, they show up in the final fight against either Nurvureem or Lady Sofina